 THE CENTRAL AMERICAN CRISIS AND CHANGING DEMOGRAPHICS

 The Central American Crisis of the 1970s and ’80s led to a major demographic shift around MacArthur Park in the 1980s.
 The US’s recent history of anti-democratic meddling in Central America extended back at least to 1954 when President Eisenhower authorized the CIA to engineer a coup d’état that removed Jacobo Árbenz from the Guatemalan presidency.
 In 1978, the Sandinista National Liberation Front attempted to violently overthrow of the dictatorial Somoza regime in Nicaragua, and the violence escalated after the US threw its support behind the dictator and his coalition of right-wing counter-revolutionary Contras.
-Around the same time, the US and Israel began arming, training, and funding the brutal right-wing Revolutionary Government Junta of El Salvador dictatorship in El Salvador.
+Around the same time, the US and Israel began arming, training, and funding the brutal right-wing Revolutionary Government Junta of El Salvador dictatorship.
 A right-wing government in Honduras targeted leftists and President Reagan used that country as a base for military actions throughout the region.

 The destabilization of the region has left the region mired in violence and as of 2015, the United Nations Office on Drugs and Crime reported that El Salvador had the highest murder rate in the world, followed by Honduras.
 Guatemala was ranked tenth.
 Only Nicaragua had yet managed to climb out of the whole and establish a fairly peaceful existence.
 One of the direct effects of decades of violence has been refugees fleeing Central America and many have chosen to settle around MacArthur Park.
 Westlake and Pico-Union have since jointly come to be nicknamed Little Central America (or Pequeño Centroamérica) and today Los Angeles is home to the largest population of Salvadorans and Guatemalans outside their respective homelands.
 Los Angeles has the second largest population of Hondurans, after New York City.
 One of the plus sides of this immigration has been the influx of Central American restaurants in the area.